-You might be surprised at how easy it is to lose track of your water heater’s age, or how difficult it can be to notice a concern before it causes a big leak.
+You might be surprised at how easy it is to lose track of your water heater’s age, or how hard it can be to notice a concern before it causes a mess.

 Here are five likely signs it might be time to replace your water heater in Daytona Beach.

 Much like the other essential appliances inside your home, your water heater has a defined lifetime.
 When it gets to the end, it will function much less efficiently and might be costlier to fix than buying a new one.

 The usual water heater life expectancy is approximately six to eight years.
 You won’t want your water heater to be working for past 10 years, because this could create pricey damage in your home if it malfunctions.

 There’s always a possibility for your water heater to experience problems sooner than this time, so take note of anything that appears odd.

 Rust is commonly an indication your water heater needs to be checked.
 Rust is corrosive and may quickly expand to other components.
 This can create a leak or other problems.
 If you see a bit on the tank or pipes, speak with a licensed professional.

 If your water heater is struggling to heat water, that’s an apparent sign an upgrade is required.
 Your heater may not be able to deliver any hot water because of sediment.
 The tank capacity could also be inadequate for the capacity of water your house uses.